scipopt/papilo/README.md

-# PaPILO&mdash;Parallel Presolve for Integer and Linear Optimization
+# PaPILO &mdash; Parallel Presolve for Integer and Linear Optimization

 PaPILO, a C++14 based software package, provides parallel presolve routines for (mixed integer) linear programming problems.
 The routines are implemented using templates which allows switching to higher precision or rational arithmetic using the boost multiprecision package.